ChristianOrr/confidence-measures/README.md

 ![left_right_grey](teddy/left_right_grey.png)

-3. The depth map is calculated using the stereo algothithm.
+3. The depth map is calculated using the stereo algothithim.
 There will be multiple steps in this process, which will vary depending on the stereo algorithm used.

 ![left_right_depth_map](teddy/left_right_depth_map.png)